How to treat genital herpes, medication and traditional methods. Genital herpes in women: where does it come from and how dangerous it is

 Important: The risk of contracting genital herpes increases significantly if a person regularly changes sexual partners.

-Also, experts have noticed that with age, the risk of infection with genital herpes increases rapidly.
-Among the carriers of this disease, the largest percentage falls on the age of 35–40 years.
+Experts have also noted that with age, the risk of infection with genital herpes increases rapidly.
+Among carriers of this disease, the largest percentage occurs at the age of 35–40 years.

 Since genital herpes is a fairly common disease, many women are interested in the question of how the infection affects pregnancy, the possible risks of infection of the fetus and its impact on the health of the child?

 Everything will depend on the type of disease.
-The greatest danger lies in the primary infection.
-If the virus entered the mother's body for the first time in the early stages of pregnancy, it is likely to provoke the development of defects in the child.
-During this period, all the vital organs and tissues of the embryo are laid, and virions are able to penetrate the placenta and affect the nervous tissues.
-Under such influence, the threat of miscarriage, fetal deformities, fetal death, as well as the risk of premature birth increases.
+The greatest danger lies in primary infection.
+If the virus enters the mother’s body for the first time in early pregnancy, it will most likely provoke the development of defects in the child.
+During this period, the formation of all vital organs and tissues of the embryo occurs, and virions are able to penetrate the placenta and infect nerve tissue.
+Under such influence, the threat of miscarriage, fetal deformities, its death, as well as the risk of premature birth increases.

-Important: The best option to exclude the impact of infection on the child is to undergo examinations for HSV at the stage of preparation for pregnancy, as well as their regular passage during pregnancy.
+Important: The best option to exclude the impact of infection on the child is to undergo examinations for HSV at the stage of preparation for pregnancy, as well as undergo them regularly during pregnancy.

-If an atypical form of the disease was found in a pregnant woman, for the last one and a half months I have been carefully observing her with the help of HSV examinations (tests are taken at least 2 times).
-In this case, the conduct of childbirth in a natural way is excluded.
-This is necessary in order to exclude infection of the fetus during the passage of the birth canal.
-A woman in labor is offered a caesarean section.
+If an atypical form of the disease was discovered in a pregnant woman, I have been carefully monitoring her for the last month and a half using HSV examinations (tests are taken at least 2 times).
+In this case, natural delivery is excluded.
+This is necessary in order to prevent infection of the fetus as it passes through the birth canal.
+The woman in labor is offered a caesarean section.

-The probability of infection of the baby is greatly increased when a woman becomes infected with genital herpes during the last trimester.
-The very infection of the fetus often occurs in the prenatal period, when the rupture of the membranes has already occurred, as well as during the birth itself when the child passes through the infected birth canal.
-Further, the infection spreads throughout the baby's body by contact or hematogenous route.
-First of all, it is affected:
+The likelihood of a baby becoming infected greatly increases when a woman is infected with genital herpes during the last trimester.
+Infection of the fetus itself often occurs in the prenatal period, when rupture of the membranes has already occurred, as well as during the birth itself when the child passes through the infected birth canal.
+Further, the infection spreads throughout the baby’s body through contact or hematogenous routes.
+Primarily affected:

-• the eyes of a newborn (the retina and blood vessels become inflamed, the lens becomes cloudy);
+• the eyes of a newborn (the retina and blood vessels become inflamed, clouding of the lens occurs);

 • oral mucosa;